phdmustafayucel/tarkan/README.md

 # Tarkan

 Version-controlled project using Git and synchronized with GitHub via SSH.
-This repository serves as a clean base for development, versioning, and reproducible work.
+This repository provides a clean and reproducible base for development and research-oriented workflows.

+---

+## Overview

+Tarkan is a lightweight Git-based project template designed to enforce good version control practices and reproducible development.
+It is intended as a solid starting point for technical or academic projects.

+---

+## Purpose

+- Provide a clean Git/GitHub workflow
+- Enforce good versioning habits
+- Serve as a reproducible development base
+- Prevent common Git mistakes

 ---